Using EIS and SEIS to attract investment following Finance Act 2026: the benefits and some traps to avoid

 Company must remain independent

-The issuing company must not be a 51 per cent subsidiary of another company or under the control of another company.
-This condition can cause an issue when say a venture capital fund is an investor and the test must be reviewed on the initial subscription and on each subsequent funding round.
-It may be possible to avoid issues if part of this funding takes the form of non-voting preference shares and also by ensuring that the institutional or corporate investor cannot for instance appoint a majority of board directors.
+The issuing company must not be a 51% subsidiary of another company or under the control of another company.
+This condition can cause an issue when, say, a venture capital fund is an investor, and the test must be reviewed on the initial subscription and on each subsequent funding round.
+It may be possible to avoid issues if part of this funding takes the form of non-voting preference shares and also by ensuring that the institutional or corporate investor cannot, for instance, appoint a majority of board directors.

 Timing of the investment and use of ASAs

-EIS and SEIS investments must be made by way of a subscription for new ordinary shares and it is not possible for investors to make loans and then convert them into shares.
+EIS and SEIS investments must be made by way of a subscription for new ordinary shares, and it is not possible for investors to make loans and then convert them into shares.
 This can be an issue when a company is raising money outside a funding round and so the value of the shares is not easily ascertained.
-HMRC do however accept that funding by way of advance subscription agreements (ASAs) can work for EIS and SEIS purposes if certain conditions are met.
-Broadly under an ASA investors pay the subscription funds to the company but the issue of shares occurs at a later date.
-The company must demonstrate that the timing and terms of ASA fits into its business plan and planned expenditure, and the funds provided must not be refundable or assignable, must not bear interest and must have a longstop date of no more than six months.
+HMRC does, however, accept that funding by way of advance subscription agreements (ASAs) can work for EIS and SEIS purposes if certain conditions are met.
+Broadly, under an ASA, investors pay the subscription funds to the company but the issue of shares occurs at a later date.
+The company must demonstrate that the timing and terms of the ASA fit into its business plan and planned expenditure, and the funds provided must not be refundable or assignable, must not bear interest and must have a longstop date of no more than six months.

 Summary